eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Unique Paths I and II(Algorithm).
 Boundary value is very easy to deal with.
   - [Leetcode] Minimum Path Sum(Algorithm and Implementation*).
 * Single sequence problems.
   Typically using index representation is enough since the initial value is often easy to determine.
-However if input is string, or the current value depends on multiple previous values, length representation is often preferable.
+However if input is string, or the current value depends on multiple previous values, or current state has multiple dimensions, length representation is often preferable.
   - [Leetcode] Maximum Subarray(Algorithm*).
 Note two edge cases:
     + The input array is null or zero length.
 Expected 0.
     + Otherwise, the contiguous subarray must not be empty!
   - [Leetcode] Maximum Product Subarray(Algorithm*).
   - [Leetcode] Paint House(Algorithm and Implementation).
+  - [Leetcode] Paint House II(Algorithms** and implementations*).
+Remember the efficient way of finding minimum elements except a certain element.
+Remember the best algorithm with least space usage.
   - [Leetcode] House Robber I(Algorithm).
   - [Leetcode] House Robber II(Algorithm*).
   - [Leetcode] Decode ways(Algorithm).
 Clarification: '02' can not be decoded using 2 -> 'B' since there is a preceding 0.
   - [Lintcode] Longest Increasing Continuous Subsequence(Algorithm).
   - [Leetcode] Longest Increasing Subsequence(Best Algorithm**).
   - [Leetcode] Russian Doll Envelopes (Best Algorithm**).
 Similar to above, but requires another trick to deal with envelopes of equal widths.
 If the question allows the envelope to rotate, then we can sort the width and height of each envelope first so that (w <= h) always holds, and then sort the entire array.
+  - [Lintcode] Minimum Adjustment Cost(Algorithm*).
 * Multiple sequence problems.
 Usually need to use length representation.
   - [Lintcode] Longest Common Subsequence(Algorithms* and Implementations).
 Very good introductory problem.
 Remember the algroithm to get paths for DP and Memoization solutions.
-  - [Leetcode] Paint House II(Algorithms** and implementations*).
-Remember the efficient way of finding minimum elements except a certain element.
-Remember the best algorithm with least space usage.
   - [Leetcode] Interleaving String(Algorithm*).
   - [Leetcode] Edit Distance(Algorithm**)
   - [Leetcode] Distinct Subsequences(Algorithm)